Monotown: History

 According to a Russian government study conducted in 1999–2000, there were 467 cities and 332 smaller towns in Russia which could be classified as monotowns.
 The combined population of these towns was 25 million, or a sixth of the country's total population.
 The 900 monotown enterprises—most of them involved in heavy industries such as manufacturing, fuels, timber, pulp and metallurgy—accounted for more than 30% of industrial production.

 The monotowns suffered greatly in the late-2000s recession, leading to mass unemployment in the cities.
-Having no other hope, people have only one option - to protest.

 In one high-profile incident, in 2009 some 300 residents of the north-western town of Pikalyovo blocked a major highway to protest against large delays in the payments of wages.
 Prime Minister Vladimir Putin traveled to the city and ordered the owner of the city's dominant company BasEl Cement Pikalyovo, Oleg Deripaska to pay over 41 million rubles ($1.3 million) of wage arrears to the city's residents.
 The sum was paid out and the situation in the city calmed down, but questions remained about the long-term viability of the Pikalyovo plants.

 As of 2018, the official list of Russian monotowns includes 319 populated places.
 Towns can be removed from the list, if the local economies are deemed to have become sufficiently diversified.
 In late 2017, 14 million Russians lived in officially designated monotowns.
 A Fund for the Development of Monotowns was established in 2014, to invest in infrastructure and promote economic diversification.
 The monotown list is divided into categories, depending on the socioeconomic situation.
 Monotowns are not necessarily economically stagnant: Norilsk has an above average employment rate, as well as relatively high salaries.